Smith-AP-CS-A-18-19/homework-2-dostegeo/README.md

 Fail - 2
 9/10
 See my comments in the code.
 The only issue was that you created a new String instead of operating on the one tat you had saved as an instance variable

+## Feedback
+Fail - 2
+9/10
+See my notes in code.